-Turn your savings into a fortnightly income that's insured to last the rest of your life, no matter how long you live.
+Turn your savings into an income that's insured to last the rest of your life, no matter how long you live.

 How it works

 So how do you turn a lump sum into a reliable income that will last the rest of your life?

 When you invest with Lifetime, your savings are invested in a balanced fund and your income is insured to make sure it lasts as long as you do.